fraserdominicdavid/geotech-pandas/docs/column-reference/index.rst

         | *unitless*
         | ``string``

-    spt_hammer_country
+    spt_hammer_country_ref
-        | The country of origin for the SPT practice.
+        | The reference country for the SPT practice.
 This determines the methodology and hammer
           efficiency factor used in the test.
         | *unitless*
         | ``string``